-By this time, the meat just fell off the bone, so melty and tender.
-I’m happy to report that the sauce was also a success.
-Deep, sweet, spicy (Greg Wallace) and flecked with fig seeds.
-I served the lamb on top of cous cous, flavoured with mint and blood orange zest, which soaked up all of those wonderful juices and freshened up the whole dish rather nicely.
+By this time, the meat just fell off the bone, so melty and tender and the sauce was deep, sweet, spicy (Greg Wallace) and flecked with fig seeds.
+I served the lamb on top of cous cous, flavoured with mint and blood orange zest.

 Lamb Shanks Braised with Figs, Star Anise and Blood Orange.